-Scott Davis, our President and Chief Operating Officer
+Scott G. Davis, our Chief Executive Officer

-Effective January 22, 2022, Mr. Davis was appointed President and Chief Operating Officer of the Company.
-Prior to that, Mr. Davis served as the Company's Executive Vice President of Strategy and Corporate Development since April 2021.
-On February 22, 2021, the Company entered into an offer letter with Mr. Davis in connection with his retention as Executive Vice President of Strategy and Corporate Development (the "Offer Letter").
-Under his Offer Letter, Mr. Davis is entitled to a base salary of \$295,000 per year, which was increased to \$375,000 by our Board of Directors on April 21, 2022 based on the recommendation of our Compensation Committee.
-He is also eligible to participate in the Company's annual bonus program, in which he may receive up to 50% of his base salary based on Company and individual performance against milestones for the year.
-In April 2021, Mr. Davis also received equity awards of 36,700 restricted stock units and 36,700 performance units under the Company's 2014 Plan, each of which vest over three years.
+Effective December 4, 2022, Mr. Davis was appointed Chief Executive Officer of the Company.
+Prior to that, Mr. Davis served as the Company's President and Chief Operating Officer from January 22, 2022 to December 4, 2022, and as the Company's Executive Vice President of Strategy and Corporate Development from April 2021 to January 22, 2022.
+On February 22, 2021, the Company entered into an offer letter with Mr. Davis in connection with his retention as Executive Vice President of Strategy and Corporate Development (the "Davis Offer Letter").
+Under the Davis Offer Letter, Mr. Davis is entitled to a base salary of \$295,000 per year, which was increased to \$375,000 by our Board of Directors on April 21, 2022 based on the recommendation of our Compensation Committee.
+He is also eligible to participate in the Company's annual bonus program, in which he may receive up to 50% of his base salary based on Company and individual performance against milestones for the year, which was increased to 75% for 2023.
+In April 2022, Mr. Davis also received equity awards of 300,000 restricted stock units and in February 2022, Mr. David received equity awards of 41,158 restricted stock units under the Company's 2014 Plan, each of which vest over three years.

-John F. Glenn, our Chief Financial Officer
+Jason Jones, our Chief Operating Officer